 Okay, so you know that terrifying/aggravating moment when your kid comes to you at 10:00pm on a school night and tells you he or she needs a treat for the bake sale the next morning?
 What, your child has never done that?!?!
 Bless you, sweet mama — your day is comin’…

 But yeah, it’s just one more reason to pin this brownie mix cookie recipe STAT.
-Because when you’re armed with it, plus a box of your favorite brownie mix, you’re ready for anything that comes your way!
+Because when you’re armed with this great recipe, plus a box of your favorite brownie mix, you’re ready for anything that comes your way!

 Ingredients For Making Brownie Cookies From Brownie Mix

-- your favorite brownie mix (mine is Ghirardelli Chocolate Supreme)
+- your favorite brownie box mix (mine is Ghirardelli Chocolate Supreme)

 - vegetable oil (any light flavored oil: canola, coconut, avocado, etc.)